Meet Brandi, Penobscot County court’s unofficial therapy dog

 Judy Alexander, Penobscot County’s director of finance, keeps treats and a bed for Brandi in her third-floor office.

-“If I have a particularly hard day, I go down and see Brandi and she makes everything right,” she said.
+“If I have a particularly hard day, I go down and see Brandi, and she makes everything right,” Alexander said.
 “She’s really a mood changer.”

 Barbara Veilleux, director of Unorganized Territory Administration, agreed.